SatellyteMC/TextUtils/README.md

 `setCommand(string)` - add a command to be run when the text is clicked

+`setSuggestCommand(string)` - add a command to be suggested when the text is clicked

 `setUrl(string)` - add a URL to be opened when the text is clicked

 `addExtra(string)` - append text to the object